 Culture and history

-On a hill high above Saint John harbour, stands a sentinel to the city’s storied military history.
+On a hill high above the Saint John harbour, stands a sentinel to the city’s storied military history.

 During the War of 1812, when the US declared war against Great Britain, Royal Engineers built the stone tower to protect New Brunswick's largest and most important port.